pikcube/Kazopolis/README.md

 The way to run Kazopolis is very simple.
 Pass out a bag of tokens with any number of outsiders (I'd personally stick to the base amount plus or minus 1).
 During the first night, wake each player (before doing any other night interactions) and let them point to any character on script.
 They are that character now, swap it out in the grimoire.

 After everyone has picked, look at the grimoire.
 If you are happy with the state of the game, you can run it as is.
 Otherwise, you are free to drunk any player who selected the same token as another in play character.
-This drunkenness is static and does not change over the course of the game.
+This is static drunkenness and will persist even as players swap characters and alignments.

+There is one major exception to this rule though, **the demon cannot be made drunk by Kazopolis.
+Ever.** If the demon moves and the new demon is marked as "drunk" by Kazopolis, they remain sober as long as they are the demon.
+The token is not removed from them, and if they ever stop being the demon they will become drunk again.

 ## The Nitty Gritty